sushrutmair/visagefrservice/README.md

 Of course.
 Just drop us a line at *visagefr* at *gmail* dot *com*.
 To avoid getting signed up by bots, the email id is somewhat obfuscated.
 Should be easy to reconstruct it.
 Or you can also hit up the creator of Visage.FR at LinkedIn [here](https://in.linkedin.com/in/sushrut-mair-3769b62).
 Please do include brief details about yourself and a brief note on how you want to use Visage.FR.

+### I think I may have found a bug in Visage.FR.
+What next?

+Let us know!
+File a bug by using the 'Issues' tab above.

 ## Understanding Visage.FR results and behavior

 ### What inputs does Visage.FR ask for?